BEST Crabgrass Management

 - Usually located near curbs and driveways as the seeds blow in from neighbouring properties.

-- Normally on older more established lawns.
+- Normally occurs in older more established neighbourhoods and lawns

-- Crabgrass treatments are classified as pre-emergent with corn gluten and post-emergent by hand pulling.
+- Crabgrass treatments are classified as “Pre-emergent” with corn gluten and “Post-emergent” by hand pulling.

 - Crabgrass is invasive and will spread through a lawn, eventually crowding out desirable grasses.
 Treat as soon as you can by hand-pulling.

-- Our treatment targets the entire lawn and not just the specific areas that crabgrass is growing and/or tends to grow.
+- Our spring treatment targets the entire lawn and not just the specific areas that crabgrass is growing and/or tends to grow.

-- You must not rake or disturb the soil after application. (over-seeding not recommended until fall)
+- You must not rake or disturb the soil after application. (over-seeding is not recommended until fall)

-- $97.70 for up to 1000 sq.ft.
+- $107.47 +tax for up to 1000 sq.ft. of lawn area